Reokodoku/ReoL/README.md

 **WARNING**: this library is written with Paper, so you cannot write code with other Minecraft server forks, like Spigot (otherwise he will give you an error).

+The version of the library is Paper 1.19.2.

 # Implementing ReoL in your plugin

 You need to download the JAR file and import it as a dependency.